pickordian/VietFood/README.md

 # VietFood
-An app where you can look up Viet recipes
+A Website where you can look up Viet recipes